Warren Barton: Coaching and managerial career

 Barton ended his playing days where he began, with Dagenham & Redbridge in the 2004–05 season and then coached the side during the week.
 He also worked for Brighton & Hove Albion part-time on a consultancy basis.

 In 2008, Barton was named as the U-18 coach for Los Angeles Galaxy of Major League Soccer.
 He remained in the position until 2010.
 On 13 January 2010, Barton joined on as a partner and technical adviser for the newly reestablished San Diego Flash soccer club in the National Premier Soccer League.
 He was later named president and head coach of the club on 19 March 2010.

 Barton was named general manager and technical director for Los Angeles Blues of the USL Pro league on 11 December 2012.
 Regarding coaching certifications, Barton holds the UEFA Pro License as well as the UEFA 'A' and 'B' Coaching Licenses.
-As of 2023, Barton works as a director and youth coach at the Del Mar Carmel Valley Sharks, a youth football club in San Diego.
+Barton later began working as a director and youth coach at the Del Mar Carmel Valley Sharks, a youth football club in San Diego.